Kingohearts/MyPortfolio/README.md

 The units of measurment i used is primarily "rem"

 Display picture i used here is the one that i have in github . i couldnt find a good picture of mine so i used it instead.

+Master branch code is the one that i finalized for assignment.